 Setting the Limitations of the Project:

-The main purpose of preparing a proposal is to set the terms in black and white so that all the aspects of is cleared out and specific.
+The main purpose of preparing a winning design proposal is to set the terms in black and white so that all the aspects of is cleared out and specific.
 Leaving it open ended just not serves the right purpose.
 If you want, you can add limitations in the proposal that you want to set out for before the project.
 The specifics that you have not quoted in the actual fee of the project can also be mentioned here.
 This also helps you avoid any potential conflicts.

 Different Options of the Proposals: